benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Temporal Signal Iterators with Batches
 ----------------------------------------

-PyTorch Geometric Tenporal offers data iterators for batched spatiotemporal datasets which contain the batched temporal snapshots.
+PyTorch Geometric Temporal offers data iterators for batched spatiotemporal datasets which contain the batched temporal snapshots.
 There are three types of batched data iterators:

 - ``StaticGraphTemporalSignalBatch`` - Is designed for **temporal signals** defined on a batch of **static** graphs.
 - ``DynamicGraphTemporalSignalBatch`` - Is designed for **temporal signals** defined on a batch of **dynamic** graphs.